openregister/specification/content/item-def.md

 ## Hash

+The identity of an item computed from its content.
+It takes part on the [entry hash](/glossary/entry#hash).

-The item hash is a function that takes an item and a hashing algorithm and returns a [Hash datatype](/datatypes/hash/).
-It is used to identify an address items and as part of the [entry hash](/glossary/entry#hash).
+The function takes an item and a [hashing algorithm](/glossary/hashing-algorithm/) and returns a [Hash datatype](/datatypes/hash/).

 ```elm
 itemHash : Entry -> Alg -> Hash
 ```

 ***
-ISSUE: Define RFC with algorithm and canonicalisation.
+ISSUE: Define RFC with hashing algorithm and canonicalisation.
 ***